Oneo64/The-Mirk-of-Agmundr/Characters/Alfrir.md

 He wears a maille-less Gjermundbu helmet in combat.
 He has a spear, and a white round shield with a black symbol (Helm of Awe) painted on it.

 ## Personality
-Alfrir can be described as a competitive warrior.
+Alfrir can be described as a competitive and persuasive warrior.
 He is also impulsive, sometimes not thinking before acting out.
 He is also mindful of his surroundings, and is careful not to knock anything over or do anything clumsy.
 However, he can show cowardice to the unknown, to people with much more fighting power, or people with greater political power.

 Alfrir has a subtle sense of humor, yet his sense of humor only shows during hard times.